Planning a USA fly-drive road trip with the family? Read the route we took for a fantastic trip that takes in a lot of the West Coast.

 Thinking of taking your family to tour the west coast of the USA?
-Here’s the route we took for an absolutely fantastic fly-drive holiday.
+Here's the route we took for a fantastic fly-drive holiday.

-The idea of this trip was to show the kids a bit of the USA, things that they wouldn’t have experienced before, as well as take in some sights Mum and Dad wanted to see too.
+The idea of this trip was to show the kids a bit of the USA, things they wouldn't have experienced before, and take in some sights Mum and Dad wanted to see too.

 - San Francisco